yrachid/vscode-goto-test/README.md

 > This is the recommended choice for maximum productivity and hackerness.

-If you're coming from a Jetbrains IDE, the following shortcut is recommended:
+If you're coming from a Jetbrains IDE, you may want to map this command to the following shortcut:

 <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd> t</kbd>